HashandSalt/kirby-twit/README.md

 ## Usage

 Create a collection to hold your tweets so you can get at them across the site.
-This will get the last 25 tweets:
+This will get the last 25 tweets and store it in a cache file called 'userTweets':

 ```
 <?php
 return function ($site) {
-    return $site->twit('statuses/user_timeline', 25);
+    return $site->twit('statuses/user_timeline', 25, 'userTweets');
 };
 ```